National Fallen Truck Driver Remembrance Foundation

 Every program runs on donations.

-When you donate to NFTDRF, your contribution is allocated directly to program delivery — financial assistance, scholarship funds, counseling access, and helpline operations.
+When you donate to NFTDRF, your contribution is allocated directly to program delivery — grief counseling, roadway safety education, helpline operations, and the permanent Memorial Wall.

 Donate to Fund These Programs